Sl0thie/Objectives/README.md

 # Objectives
 This solution is a collection of projects that are used to track time and costs spend working on a range of project types.
-It is a work in progress and currently the ability to invoice the time tracked is being impimented.
+It is a work in progress and currently the ability to invoice the time tracked is being implemented.
 Microsoft Outlook is used as a central collection so a web server is not required and there are no uptime requirements.

 ![Outlook Calendar View](./OutlookObjectives/Docs/ObjectivesCalendar.png "Outlook Calendar view")